Looking to teach English in Japan? This TEFL Japan blog will help you pass the interview!

 This is also a big one.
 In most private company interviews, there will be a group interview to start with.
 Being friendly with the other interviewees before and during the interview is very important.

 Your ability to socialize and get along with people is a huge part of your job as an English teacher in Japan.
 It’s not all about the grammar.
 Chat with the other applicants out in the waiting room or during breaks (group interviews usually go on for about 4 hours or so).
-You don’t have to give them your life story, but small talk goes a long way.
+You don’t have to give them your life story, but small talk goes a long way if you want to pass the job interview in Japan.

 Read: Teaching English in Kobe